By Charles Bausman

 The results of the testing are not yet complete, but it is clear that increasing human performance for the soldier or tactical athlete is something that has interested militaries for some time.

-If the benefits of increasing performance have been validated by the military, why aren’t readily available PEDs available to soldiers?
+If the benefits of increased performance have been validated by the military, why aren’t readily available PEDs available to soldiers?

 The Argument Against PEDs